La Schelle Tarver

-La Schelle Tarver (born January 30, 1959) is a former backup outfielder in Major League Baseball who played for the Boston Red Sox during the 1986 season.
+La Schelle Tarver (January 30, 1959 – March 20, 2024) was an American professional baseball outfielder in Major League Baseball (MLB) who played for the Boston Red Sox during the 1986 season.
 Listed at 5' 11", 165 lb., he batted and threw left-handed.

 Early years

 Tarver was born in 1959 in Modesto, California, and grew up in Madera, California.
 He was selected as a Northern California All-American first baseman while playing at Madera High School.
 He was drafted by the California Angels while still in high school, but instead enrolled in junior college.
-In 1980, he transferred to Cal State Sacramento.
+In 1980, he transferred to Sacramento State.